You are currently viewing New VAT Requirements For All Importers of Services in Kenya

 The idea of requiring the importers to pay VAT is because VAT in Kenya is on consumption, and if the person had purchased the same services locally, they would have paid VAT.

 By importing the services, the person denied the local person business.
 They purchased the service at14% cheaper.
-And in the interest of creating a level playing ground, everyone must pay VAT.
+And to create a level playing ground, everyone must pay VAT.

 Way forward